AssociationRobotTelecomStrasbourg/Dynamixel/README.md

 python programme to convert 3D coordinates in angular positions for each motor in the arm
 ### doc
 pdf file to explain how to use the motors
+### BerryArm
+implementation on RaspberryPi platform (not functional as PixyCam modules are missing)

 ## How to use
 To compile this library :